RCOM363/React-Mini-Projects/colorPaletteGenerator/README.md

 - Generate random colors in hex format.
 - Selete color palette size.
 - Lock/unlock color in within the palette
-- Copy hex codes of the color
+- Copy hex codes of the color (toast for visual feedback)

 ## Demo